rnewstead1/blog/src/posts/riding_bikes_in_gran_canaria.md

 ![Mountain biking](../images/riding-bikes-in-gran-canaria/mtb-gc.jpg)

 This was going to be a post about my trip to Gran Canaria at the end of February.
-I was meant to be running the marathon at TransGrancanaria but my knee operation meant that wasn't possible.
+I was meant to be running the marathon at Transgrancanaria but my knee operation meant that wasn't possible.
 I went on the trip anyway and enjoyed the race weekend cheering on some friends who were running.

 <!-- end -->